polkascan/py-substrate-metadata-docs/docs/centrifuge/loans.md

  Storage for active loans.
- The indexation of this storage differs from `CreatedLoan` or `ClosedLoan` because here we try to minimize the iteration speed over all active loans in a pool. `Moment` value along with the `ActiveLoan` correspond to the last moment the active loan was used to compute the portfolio valuation in an inexact way.
+ The indexation of this storage differs from `CreatedLoan` or `ClosedLoan` because here we try to minimize the iteration speed over all active loans in a pool.

 #### Python
 ```python